damianhakert/damianhakert.github.io/source/posts/2016-08-22-gitlab-8-11-released.html.md

 > [Documentation link](link)

-## (EE) Branch Permissions for Groups and People
+## (EE) Branch Permissions for Users

+It's now possible to restrict pushing and merging to specific branches to specific users, using Branch Permissions in GitLab Enterprise Edition.

+TODO IMAGES DOCS

 ## Resolve Discussions in MRs

-Discussions on diffs in merge requests can be hard to keep track off, yet it's important that you actually give each comment attention.
+Discussions on diffs in merge requests can be hard to keep track of, yet it's important that you actually give each comment attention.

 To make it easier to find, fix, and resolve those comments and discussions,